ceinfo/BigDataGroupProject/README.md

   Analysis on the validity of the data.
 The fields represented:
     - VALID:count - the number of valid records
     - NULL:count - the number of empty string records
-    - INVALID:datatype,semantic - if there are inconsistencies and multiple datatypes/semantics are found
+    - INVALID:datatype,semantic,rule(#), rule(#,#) - if multiple datatypes/semantics are found or rule violations for this column
+       * rule 1 = if date field is < 1957
+       * rule 2 = if from date > to date (indicates crime occurred before the start date)
+       * rule 3 = if from date > report date (indicates crime occurred before the reported date)
+       Example:  The example below shows rule(1,2) indicating that column 1 also contained values that violated rule 1 and 2.

   Note:  If no data is available, then the field is omitted.